-*This article was updated by Dr. Greer on 5/4/20 to include new information from the Centers for Disease Control and Prevention (CDC).
+*This article was updated by Dr. Greer on 5/4/20 and again on 4/15/21 to include new information from the Centers for Disease Control and Prevention (CDC).

 The news is filled with breaking stories about the spread of a coronavirus, dubbed nCoV-2019, or COVID-19.
 This is a scary disease, and recent news reports have led to many questions from pet owners and travelers alike.